 A: PRP injections are minimally invasive and do not require downtime or recovery.
 There are minor side effects from the injection process, but otherwise the risk of adverse effects is low.
 Patients may need at least three PRP injections spread within six weeks, though some patients report positive changes as early as after the first injection.

-At Metro Pain and Vein Centers, we provide various treatments and comprehensive solutions to help you manage your condition.
+At Metro Pain Centers, we provide various treatments and comprehensive solutions to help you manage your condition.
 PRP therapy is a solution for injuries and tissue damage that treats the underlying cause without the need for invasive surgery.
 Schedule an appointment with our pain management experts and physicians today to see if PRP injections can be a beneficial part of your custom treatment plan.